AdobeDocs/experience-manager-65.es-ES/help/forms/using/admin-help/configuring-server-settings.md

 `Branch @@branch-id@@ has stalled!
 You have received this notification from @@notification-host@@.`

-El administrador recibe un mensaje de correo electrónico con el siguiente contenido si el número de sucursal es 4868 y el nombre del servidor es `ServerXYZ`:
+El administrador recibe un mensaje de correo electrónico que contiene el siguiente contenido si el número de sucursal es 4868 y el nombre del servidor es `ServerXYZ`:

 `Branch 4868 has stalled!
 You have received this notification from ServerXYZ.`